Totsua/exhibition-curator-backend/README.md

 Searches for artworks with query and paginated page number.

-Searches the 'Chicago Institute Of Art' API.
+Searches the 'Chicago Institute Of Art' and 'Metropolitan Museum of Art Collection' APIs.

 - Parameters required:
     - `query`: Search term (eg: "Monet")